bryanlundberg/NexusTimer/README.md

 ---

-## 🤝 Contributing
+## Languages Available

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-Please read the [Contributing Guidelines](https://github.com/bryanlundberg/NexusTimer/blob/main/CONTRIBUTING.md) for more details.
+NexusTimer is translated into eleven languages, with English as the default fallback and every other locale deep merged on top of it, so a missing string in one language quietly falls back to English instead of breaking the interface.
+The application is currently available in English, German, Spanish, French, Hindi, Japanese, Korean, Portuguese, Russian, Chinese, and Ukrainian.

 ---

+## Contributing

+Contributions are welcome, whether a bug report, a translation, a fix, or a new feature.
+Please read the [Contributing Guidelines](https://github.com/bryanlundberg/NexusTimer/blob/main/CONTRIBUTING.md) before opening a pull request so your change matches the project conventions.

+---

-## 📄 License
+## License

-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](https://github.com/bryanlundberg/NexusTimer/blob/main/LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0.
+See the [LICENSE](https://github.com/bryanlundberg/NexusTimer/blob/main/LICENSE) file for the full terms.